Estimated reading time: 4 minutes

-Spending and saving money was simple, or so we thought.
+Spending and saving money were simple, or so we thought.

 With no budgeting experience, we took it upon ourselves to design our budget.